sap-tutorials/Tutorials/tutorials/abap-environment-text-table/abap-environment-text-table.md

 - How to connect to text tables
 - How to add separate text tables

+The last tutorial showed how to create a very simple maintenance business object using a single database table.
+As seen the application the UI was still empty not showing any table columns or input fields.

+This tutorial is going to explain how to extend the BO with UI annotations.
+By adding UI annotations the UI will be defined.

+You'll learn how to define the annotations for the detail screen.
+This screen is used for creating new objects and showing the full details of the underlying records.
+Furthermore you'll learn how you can define the columns in the search result list.
+After completing both sections, you should have a running application for maintaining the database table.

 ---
 [ACCORDION-BEGIN [Step 1: ](Add UI annotation for detail screen)]